Daryl Powell: Leeds Rhinos

-After he retired from playing in 2001, he became coach of Leeds Rhinos.
+After Powell retired from playing in 2001, he became the head coach of Leeds Rhinos.
 The Rhinos appeared to be on an upward trajectory under Powell, finishing 5th then 4th in his first two seasons.

 In his third season in charge, the club reached the 2003 Challenge Cup Final but lost 22–20 to Bradford Bulls.
 Trailing by 2 points with 5 minutes remaining, the Rhinos were awarded a penalty.
 Captain Kevin Sinfield famously opted not to take a shot at goal which would have levelled the scores.
 The decision backfired with the Bulls' defensive line holding firm to deny the Rhinos their first major silverware in over 30 years.
 The cup final defeat did not appear to affect Leeds' Super League form as they established a commanding lead at the top of the table.
 In spite of this, it was announced in July 2003 that Powell would be moved into a director of rugby role the following season to make way for Tony Smith to take over as head coach.
 Following the announcement, the Rhinos form dipped and they surrendered their lead at the top of the table to the Bradford Bulls.
 They then crashed out of the play-offs without winning a game.

 During his tenure as Rhinos coach, he handed debuts to numerous future club legends including Danny McGuire, Rob Burrow, Matt Diskin and Ryan Bailey.
 He also handed, a then 22-year old, Kevin Sinfield the captaincy.
 The group would go on to form the nucleus of the clubs famous "Golden generation".